DOI-USGS/snakemake-tutorial-scratch/issue_drafts/issue_5.md

 >     To trigger a re-run, use 'snakemake -R $(snakemake --list-input-changes)'.
 > Nothing to be done (all requested files are present and up to date).

-We know that Snakemake won't rebuild any pipeline targets because it says "Nothing to be done".
+We know that Snakemake won't rebuild any pipeline targets because it prints the message, "Nothing to be done".
 This is important to notice - when the Snakefile is changed, Snakemake doesn't rebuild everything affected by that change by default.
-However, Snakemake did detect the change to inputs that we made, and offers a way to re-run the pipeline with the changes.
+However, Snakemake did detect the change to inputs that we made and offers a way to re-run the pipeline with the changes.
 First, let's inspect which output files have changes, as it suggests.
 ```
 snakemake --list-input-changes